Calaveras Fault

 The Calaveras Fault is a major branch of the San Andreas Fault System that is located in northern California in the San Francisco Bay Area.
 Activity on the different segments of the fault includes moderate and large earthquakes as well as aseismic creep.
 The last large event was the magnitude 6.2 1984 Morgan Hill event.

 The most recent moderate earthquakes were the magnitude 5.1 event on 25 October 2022, and the magnitude 5.6 2007 Alum Rock event.

 It is believed to link with the Hayward fault, as well as the West Napa Fault, north of the Carquinez Strait.
 It passes through or near the cities of Alamo, Danville, San Ramon, Dublin, Pleasanton, Sunol, Milpitas, San Jose, Gilroy, and Hollister.

 Location

 To the east of the Hayward-Rodgers Creek fault, the Calaveras fault extends 123 km, splaying from the San Andreas fault near Hollister and terminating at Danville at its northern end.
+(As of March 1978 it was believed that they did not quite connect.)
 It runs east of the San Andreas, diverging from it in the vicinity of Hollister, California, and is responsible for the formation of the Calaveras Valley there.
 Between the San Andreas Fault and the Calaveras Fault lies the Hayward Fault, which diverges from the Calaveras Fault east of San Jose, California.
 To the east lies the Clayton-Marsh Creek-Greenville Fault.
 These four fault structures are some of the major faults in California at the latitude of San Francisco.
 All are right lateral-moving strike-slip faults.